covid-tracker-group/backend/README.md

 - **daily tracing key**: a 16-byte number used to generate Rolling Proximity Identifiers, as broadcast over BLE.
 This definition is taken from the Apple/Google specification.

+- **medical practitioner**: a person or organisation who is legally allowed to run Covid tests.

+- **tracing authorisation token**: an access token that must be used to submit daily tracing keys.